“The joy in their faces is pretty amazing.”

 We provide arts-deprived public school students access and exposure to world-class New York City arts and culture experiences.
-We deliver at least two experiences to each student each year.
-Hands-on activities that integrate technology with the arts deepen student encounters and inspire even more.
+Every year, we create two or more experiences for each student, and inspire them with hands-on activities which integrate technology with the arts.

 How We Do It

-We take every student in our partnering NYC middle schools to see two Broadway-level productions, culminating in a repertoire of six shows by their graduation from 8th grade.
+We take every student in our partnering NYC middle schools to see two Broadway-level productions, culminating in a repertoire of six shows by their eighth-grade graduation.
 Artist talk-backs, sessions with working professionals, and on-site educational seminars allow our students to meet and see these professionals as real human beings who made choices, worked hard, and achieved success.